by guest blogger Rich Baringer,

 Jake is a carnivore.
-My 4-year old will eat pretty much any kind of meat–often pretending that he’s a lion eating a gazelle.
+He will eat pretty much any kind of meat—often pretending that he’s a lion eating a gazelle.
 So whenever he sees the grill out, he gets his hopes up for some sort of meat that he can sink his teeth into.
 Now that it’s summer, Jake’s not the only one getting hungry with the sight of a grill.

 - MAKE IT HOT—Preheating your grill is essential to keeping foods from sticking.
 Always pre-heat your gas grill to high and then turn it down to the necessary temperature.
 For charcoal grills, hold your hand five inches over the grate.
 The number of seconds that you can comfortably hold your hand there will tell you the intensity of your fire: Hot = 2 seconds, Medium-hot = 3-4 seconds, Medium = 5-6 seconds, Medium-low = 7 seconds.
 Anything more than that, make sure there is actually a fire burning.

 - GRATE BRUSHING—Once preheated, brush the grates to remove cooked on foods from the last time you grilled.
 There are those who say, “All that stuff adds flavor!”
 No, it’s like cooking in a dirty pan.
 Get it off of there.